Andrew Douglas (rugby union): Professional rugby career

 On 20 September 2019, Old Glory announced that Douglas had been hired as permanent Head Coach for the 2020 season with a contract running until 2021.
 In his debut season in the MLR was cut short due to the COVID-19 pandemic, and in 2021 when the season relaunched, he led the side to fifth place in the Eastern Conference.

 He returned to lead the side in 2022, but departed from the club effective immediately in March after failing to lead the side to any win within the first seven rounds of the tournament.

 After leaving Old Glory, Douglas returned home to New Zealand and took up a role back at Hautapu Sports club as general manager.

 In August 2023, Douglas was appointed Head of Technical and Elite Coaching at Hong Kong China Rugby, and therefore became the head coach of the Hong Kong national mens team.

 His first set of test matches in charge was a two-test home series against Germany, where Hong Kong won both tests 29–16 and 46–10.
 He later led the side to the Asia Rugby Championship title in June 2024, before embarking on an historic tour of South America during the 2024 July test window; losing to Chile but defeating Paraguay and Brazil.

 In September 2024, he led the Hong Kong national women's team in the 2024 WXV 3 tournament, securing just one win against Madagascar in the second round.

 In July 2025, Douglas led Hong Kong to qualification for the 2027 Rugby World Cup, becoming the second Asian team to make the World Cup.

 Since helping secure qualifcaion for the World Cup, Douglas became a Director of Rugby for the Hong Kong in August 2025, with a direct remit to oversee a new full-time men’s programme to prepare for the World Cup campaign.

+On 27 August 2026, it was announced that Douglas had returned as Head Coach of the Hong Kong national team alongside his Director of Rugby role, which saw Asplin repurposed as an assistant coach.